Table of contents

 If I’m flying with a child, do they also need TSA PreCheck?

 Unlike the need for all US citizens to have Global Entry, TSA PreCheck actually works whereby children can proceed through TSA PreCheck if they are with an “enrolled adult” who is in the program.
+Regarding Global Entry for babies and kids, see my tips on how to get Global Entry for a child.

 There is a minimum age, though.